danielathome19/AP-Computer-Science/Notes/Old/Unit_09.md

 ### Polymorphism
 Another important core OOP concept is **Polymorphism** (literally _"many forms"_), which refers to the ability of a variable, object, or function to take on multiple forms or behaviors.
 In the context of Java, polymorphism refers to the ability of an object to behave differently based on the current context in which it is used.
 This is achieved through the use of _inheritance_, _interfaces_, and _overridden_ methods, and is extremely valuable in writing flexible and reusable code.

 Consider inheritance, which allows a child class to inherit the methods and properties of a parent class.
 This means that a child class can have its own unique behavior and attributes, while also being able to use the methods and properties of the parent class.
-For example, a parent class called **Animal** could have a `speak()` method that describes the general behavior of moving, while a child class called **Cat** could inherit the `speak()` method from the Animal class and also have its own unique `purr()` method.
+For example, a parent class called **Animal** could have a `speak()` method that describes the general behavior of moving, while a child class called **Q2.Cat** could inherit the `speak()` method from the Animal class and also have its own unique `purr()` method.

 Another way that polymorphism is achieved is through the use of **Interfaces**.
 An interface defines a set of methods that a class must implement, but it does not provide any implementation for those methods.
 This means that a class can implement multiple interfaces, each of which defines a different set of methods, and the class can provide its own unique implementation for each of those methods.
 This allows a single class to have multiple behaviors depending on which interface is being used to access its methods.